 American businessman Anthony Hitt says, “Keep every promise you make and only make promises you can keep.”

 Consistency was proven integral when it comes to customer satisfaction by a recent study of 27,000 American consumers done by McKinsey & Company.
-They discovered that consistency across the entire customer journey increases customer loyalty, trust, and satisfaction because customers need to know what to expect when they deal with a business; if the experience is always positive, then they will continue to come back.
+They discovered that consistency across the entire customer journey increases customer loyalty, trust, and satisfaction.
+Customers need to know what to expect when they deal with a business.
+If the experience is always positive, then they will continue to come back.

 When it comes to communication, you may think that consistency simply means constant, but it’s much deeper than that.
-Constant communication may keep your business fresh in the minds of your customers, but consistent communication helps build your brand, which will in turn build brand loyalty.
+Constant communication may keep your business fresh in the minds of your customers, but consistent communication builds your brand.
+This in turn builds brand loyalty.

 Using a “brand voice” when communicating with customers is one effective way to maintain consistency.
 The words you use and how you use them go a long way toward giving your business a sense of identity.
-Knowing your target demographic helps with this – millennials may love wit and sarcasm, but older folks generally prefer a more formal tone.
+Knowing your target demographic helps with this.
+For instance, millennials may love wit and sarcasm, but older folks generally prefer a more formal tone.

 How texting helps with consistent communication

-Whether they’re on the young or the old side, though, one of the best ways to communicate with customers is through text messaging.
+Whether they’re on the young or the old side, though, one of the best ways to communicate with customers is texting.

-American adults check their phones 150 times a day, and 78% of them wish they could have a text conversation with a business
+American adults check their phones 150 times a day.
+78% of them wish they could have a text conversation with a business

-Your brand voice is more important over text than it is with just about any other method of communication since customers can’t hear your tone of voice or pick up on the other nonverbal methods of communication discussed earlier.
-This means that your words and even your punctuation must be chosen carefully in order to properly convey your message.
+Your brand voice is more important over text than it is with just about any other method of communication.
+Customers can’t hear your tone of voice or pick up on other nonverbal cues.
+Choose your words and even your punctuation carefully in order to properly convey your message.

-Most importantly, by doing all of this in your unique brand voice, you are building a relationship with your customers that will have them returning to your business for years to come.
+Most importantly, by doing all of this in your unique brand voice, you build a relationship with your customers that will have them returning to your business for years to come.

 As a business, you need customers to survive.
-Customer acquisition is one of the highest priorities of just about every business out there today, and entire fields (such as marketing) are dedicated to it.
-Unfortunately, many businesses don’t do a good job keeping the customers that they acquire, and that’s where investing in customer retention comes in.
+Customer acquisition is one of the highest priorities of just about every business out there today.
+Entire fields (such as marketing) are dedicated to it.
+Unfortunately, many businesses don’t do a good job keeping the customers that they acquire.
+That’s where investing in customer retention comes in.

-One recent study showed that businesses which started investing more in customer retention had an almost 200% higher chance of increasing market share vs. businesses who spent more on customer acquisition.
+One recent study showed that businesses that started investing more in customer retention had an almost 200% higher chance of increasing market share vs. businesses that spent more on customer acquisition.

 Build personal relationships

-It doesn’t matter if you’re selling coffee or fighter jets; building personal relationships with your customers is vital if you want them to remain loyal.
+It doesn’t matter if you sell coffee or fighter jets.
+Building personal relationships with your customers is vital if you want them to remain loyal.
 Just think of the concept that TV’s “Cheers” immortalized: People want to go where everybody knows their name.
-Customers like to feel important and special, and it requires very little effort to ensure that they do.
+Customers like to feel important and special.
+Luckily, it requires very little effort from your business to ensure that they do.

-Find things that you and your customer have in common early, and make sure to bring those things up often (“Caught any big fish lately?”
+Early on, find things that you and a customer have in common.
+Make sure to bring those things up as often as appropriate (“Caught any big fish lately?”
 “Which vet do you bring your dog to?”
 “How did your son do in that big soccer game?”).
-Depending on the type of business you’re operating and how involved you are with the customers, you could even send a message outside of a business-related conversation (“How was your trip to Vegas?
+Depending on the type of business you operate and how involved you are with customers, you could even send a message outside of a business-related conversation (“How was your trip to Vegas?
 I’m planning one with the family and was wondering which hotel to stay in!”).

 Maintain consistent communication

 Consistent communication can – and should – tie in with the personal relationships that you’re building.
-Follow-ups, “thank you” messages, the aforementioned Christmas cards… all of these keep your business fresh in your customers’ minds.
+Follow-ups, thank you messages, the aforementioned Christmas notes all keep your business top of mind.